FelPVic/CV/README.md

 # Welcome to my `Curriculum Vitae`
+Welcome to my public GitHub repository where I share my professional curriculum vitae (CV).
-Please feel free to go to see it in cv.pdf
+Please feel free to contact me if you have any questions or require further information.